 If the objects were created by adversaries, they represent the type of revolution in military affairs that agencies like DARPA and the broader intelligence community exist to prevent.
 Worse, if the objects are breakthrough technology, their presence in highly sensitive areas reveals a belligerent posture by our rivals.
 In this scenario, not only do our adversaries have advanced technology — they feel comfortable provoking us by operating them in the open near some of our most important military assets.

 Finally, if the objects are exotic in nature, they represent a profound scientific, cultural and governmental challenge to our species.
 It would be natural to feel a combination of awe, wonder and fear at such an event.
-It is impossible to guess at the motivations of potential visitors; but it must be said that there is some cause for concern given that these objects jammed the radar of US military aircraft during the Nimitz incident.
-Under international law active radar jamming is an act of war.
+It is impossible to guess at the motivations of potential visitors; but it must be said that there is some cause for concern given that these objects allegedly jammed the radar of military aircraft during the Nimitz incident.

 It is tempting to view the UFO videos and perennial circus surrounding them as amusing, or perhaps as an intriguing mystery.
 They are not.
 They indicate at least one of the following situations: